 When I entered the golf club fitting business about 15 years ago, there was not a standard rating system for golf shaft stiffness.
 Nor was there a way to compare golf shafts.
 This journal gives you a way to compare golf shafts with a uniform stiffness rating evaluation.
-Understanding the properties of a golf shaft which is your best fit is leads to a better game.
+Understanding the properties of a golf shaft which is your best fit leads to a better game.

 Describing golf shaft properties is not a simple task.
 Shaft company marketing developed terms, “kick point”, “stiffness”, “launch” and “spin” to describe shaft properties.
 These terms developed into a mythological language for describing golf shafts.
 Shaft engineers and designers define golf shaft stiffness as a profile, the change of stiffness down the length of the shaft.
 Many years ago a tour of a shaft company R&D lab enlightened my understanding of golf shaft technology.